Jhidown/Robot_trajectory_estimation/README.md

 ## Troubleshooting:

 - If COM port connection fails, verify the port number and ensure the LoRa module is properly connected
-- If camera is not detected, check USB connection and ensure no other applications are using the webcam
+- If camera is not detected, check USB connection and ensure no other applications are using the webcam, be sure to change the CAMERA_INDEX in the file `vision_utils.py`
 - For Flask server issues, ensure the port is not already in use by another application

 # DATA AND FILE OVERVIEW
 ## Data processing methods:

 - Theorical trajectories are calculated and updated on each command, and exported via `trajectory.py` as `.csv`
-- The camera's trajectory is estimated from images taken when a message such as ‘Encode angle ID: number’ is received, or every 9 seconds.
+- The camera's trajectory is estimated from images taken when a message such as `Encoder ID angle ID: number` is received, or every 9 seconds.
 - Visual Odometry is processed live using grayscale frame extraction, frame-to-frame pose estimation, and trajectory plotting
 - Flask runs as a background thread to receive external commands securely (via token)
 - The dark mode feature dynamically restyles all GUI components recursively